OSU-STARLAB/LeaPformer/pytorch-lra/README.md

 ## Reference

-If you use this playground to test out efficient attention mechanisms, you should cite Skyformer.
+If you use this LRA implementation to test out efficient attention mechanisms, you should cite Skyformer.
 The changes made to enable their implementation were extremely superficial.

 ```bibtex
 @inproceedings{Skyformer,